actix/actix-web/guide/src/qs_2.md

 fn main() {
 #  // In the doctest suite we can't run blocking code - deliberately leak a thread
-#  // If copying this example in show-all mode make sure you skip the thread spawn
+#  // If copying this example in show-all mode, make sure you skip the thread spawn
 #  // call.
 #  thread::spawn(|| {
     HttpServer::new(